rust-lang/book/nostarch/chapter01.md

 ## Summary

 You’re already off to a great start on your Rust journey!
-In this chapter, you’ve learned how to:
+In this chapter, you learned how to:

-* Install the latest stable version of Rust using `rustup`
+* Install the latest stable version of Rust using `rustup`.
-* Update to a newer Rust version
+* Update to a newer Rust version.
-* Open locally installed documentation
+* Open locally installed documentation.
-* Write and run a “Hello, world!” program using `rustc` directly
+* Write and run a “Hello, world!” program using `rustc` directly.
-* Create and run a new project using the conventions of Cargo
+* Create and run a new project using the conventions of Cargo.

 This is a great time to build a more substantial program to get used to reading and writing Rust code.
 So, in Chapter 2, we’ll build a guessing game program.